haroonshakeel/roman_urdu_hate_speech/README.md

 Note that ``ver1`` is trained on ``0.3 million`` tweets only while ``ver2`` is trained on ``4.7 million`` tweets.

+``label_definitions.txt`` contains the mapping for the labels for both tasks (i.e., coarsegrained and finegrained labels).

 # Reference
 ```bash
 @inproceedings{rizwan2020hate,